Cubs OF Cody Bellinger sidelined by two fractured ribs on his right side

 “Frankly what your goal is in those situations is to, there’s going to be a little bit of a drop-off, but you hope to minimize it as much as you can.
 And I do think we’re in that position, to just minimize maybe their absences a little bit.”

 It remains to be seen how often Crow-Armstrong plays while Bellinger is out.
-Mike Tauchman was in center on Wednesday night, with Ian Happ in left and rookie Alexander Canario in right.
+He entered Wednesday night’s game as a defensive replacement before the start of the eighth inning.

 The 34-year-old Hendricks was placed on the IL on Tuesday.
 The right-hander said his back issue popped up during a bullpen session last week and continued through his start on Sunday.